-- 1. Maximum distance measured from flat face of surcingle to outer point of handles 180mm. - 2.
-Maximum width of flat face of surcingle 180mm. - 3.
-Maximum distance between the righthand side and left hand side surcingle handles 240mm. - 4.
+- Maximum distance measured from flat face of surcingle to outer point of handles 180mm. - 2.
+Maximum width of flat face of surcingle 180mm. - Maximum distance between the righthand side and left hand side surcingle handles 240mm. - 4.
 Maximum distance between the centre of the top and bottom fixing points on surcingle handles 280mm.

-ANNEX 2 - AGE CLASSIFICATIONS
+ANNEX 4 - AGE CLASSIFICATIONS

-INDIVIDUAL COMPETITION U8 E Grade Individual competition Until the end of the calendar year in which they turn 7 U12 E - C Grade From the beginning of the year in which they turn 8 until Individual the end of the calendar year in which they turn 11 competition , Children E - 2 Individual From the beginning of the year in which they turn 12 until competition the end of the calendar year in which they turn 14 (12-14) Junior E - 2 Grade From the beginning of the year in which they turn 14 until Individual the end of the calendar year in which they turn 18 (14 - 18) competition Young Vaulter E - 2 Individual From the beginning of the year in which they turn 16 competition only upwards Senior E - 2 Individual From the beginning of the year in which they turn 18 competition upwards Senior 3 Individual From the beginning of the year in which they turn 16 competition upwards PAS-D E-DEUX COMPETITION Senior Pas de Deux From the beginning of the year in which they turn 16 Canter Upwards Young Vaulter Pas From the beginning of the year in which they turn 16 until de Deux Canter the end of the calendar year in which they turn 21 (16 - 21) Senior/Young Senior - From the beginning of the year in which they turn Vaulter Pas de 16 Upwards Deux Canter Young vaulter - From the beginning of the year in which Combination they turn 16 until the end of the calendar year in which they turn 21 (16 - 21) Junior Pas de Deux From the beginning of the year in which they turn 14 until Canter the end of the calendar year in which they turn 18 (14 - 18) Junior/Young Junior - From the beginning of the year in which they turn Vaulter Pas de 14 until the end of the calendar year in which they turn 18 Deux Canter (14-18) combination Young vaulter - From the beginning of the year in which they turn 16 until the end of the calendar year in which they turn 21 (16 - 21) Junior/Senior Pas Senior - from the beginning of the year in which they turn de Deux 16 Upwards.
-Junior from the beginning of the year in which Canter they 14 until the end of the calendar year in which they turn combination 18 (14 - 18) Child Pas de Deux Canter From the Beginning of the ear in which they turn 12 to the Cariter end of the calendar year in which they turn 14.
-(12 - 14)
+INDIVIDUAL COMPETITION U8 E Grade Individual competition Until the end of the calendar year in which they turn 7 U12 E - C Grade Individual competition From the beginning of the calendar year in which they turn 8 until the end of the calendar year in which they turn 11 Children E - 2 Individual competition From the beginning of the calendar year in which they turn 12 until the end of the calendar year in which they turn 14 (12-14) Junior E - 2 Grade Individual competition From the beginning of the calendar year in which they turn 14 until the end of the calendar year in which they turn 18 (14 - 18) Young Vaulter 2 Individual Competition From the beginning of the calendar year in which they turn 16 to the end of the calendar year in which they turn 21 (16 - 21) 2 Young Vaulters are required to do a Technical Test Senior E - 2 Individual competition From the beginning of the calendar year in which they turn 16 and upwards Senior 3 Individual Competition From 16 upwards 3 Senior Vaulters are required to do a Technical Test PAS-DE-D EUX COMPETITION 3 Star Canter Pas de Deux Senior competition From 16 Upwards 2 star Canter Pas de Deux Junior competition From the beginning of the calendar year in which they turn 14 until the end of the calendar year in which they turn 18 (14 - 18) 1 star Canter Pas de Deux 1 or 2 star competition No Age limit C grade Canter Pas de Deux C grade/1 star competition No Age Limit Pas de Deux E Grade Walk E Grade only No Age limit Pas de Deux D grade Walk E, D, C Grade or 1 No Age limit SQUAD COMPETITION Mixed Squad E to 1 Squad Competitions No age Limit Junior squad 2 Squad competition Until the end of the calendar year in which thy turn 18 Senior Squad 3 Squad competition No age limit